 Air conditioning is a vital part of any vehicle today!

-But… for your business to legally handle some air conditioning gases and perform other tasks, your staff must be qualified with an ARCtick license.
+But for your technician to legally handle some air conditioning refrigerants and perform other tasks, your staff must be qualified with an ARCtick license.

 Invest in growing your bottom line today!

-Held over three days, this nationally recognised course covers both R134a and the newer R1234yf gas.
-Upskill your staff and they will learn how to skilfully service, repair, retrofit and modify HVAC systems.
+Held over three days, this nationally recognised course covers both R134a and the newer R1234yf refrigerant.
+Upskill your staff and they will learn how to diagnose, service and repair HVAC systems.

 Students will be able to undertake the following accredited Core Units from the AUR20218 Certificate II in Automotive Air Conditioning Technology: